America's Response Monument: Wall Street backers

-Eight years later, in March 2011, he received a call from a group of New York City Wall Street bankers who lost friends and co-workers in the 9/11 attacks.
+Eight years later, in March 2011, he received a call from a group of New York City Wall Street bankers who had lost friends and co-workers in the 9/11 attacks.
 Two of the individual Wall Street supporters said they were asked by families and friends if there was a place that individuals could go to remember the U.S. troops overseas who daily combat potential terrorist threats.
-"We wanted to do something for the special operations community and all military service branches, because every day since 9/11, we've had to look at that hole in the ground," one of the private backers says.
-"What everyone needs to know is: There are people out there like this team, like the Green Berets, that are willing to sacrifice at all costs for them."
+"We wanted to do something for the special operations community and all military service branches because every day since 9/11, we've had to look at that hole in the ground," one of the private backers says.
+"What everyone needs to know is that there are people out there like this team, like the Green Berets, that are willing to sacrifice at all costs for them."

 Large-scale version cast

-The bankers wanted a large-scale version to lead the Veterans Day parade only six months later.
-They commissioned Blumberg to build a monument to be placed near Ground Zero, paying $500,000 for the work.
+The bankers commissioned a large-scale version to lead the Veterans Day parade only six months later.
+They commissioned Blumberg to build a monument to be placed near Ground Zero, paying him $500,000 for the work.
 The Gary Sinise Foundation and the Green Beret Foundation supported the effort to build the monument.
 No public funds were used.

 Blumberg lives in DeMossville, Kentucky.
 However, much of the work on the bronze monument was done by the Crucible Foundry in Norman, Oklahoma, a full-service foundry specializing in monumental bronze.
-To get the work completed in time for the November 11 parade, Blumberg spent many weeks on-site at the foundry.
+To get the work completed in time for the November 11 parade, Blumberg spent many weeks on-site at the foundry to get the work completed in time for the November 11 parade.